Lagarde in the spotlight at first ECB meeting

 The former International Monetary Fund chief, who took over Europe’s most powerful financial institution on Nov.
 1, has promised a rigorous assessment of how the ECB does business, weighing fundamental issues like changing the inflation target and how to fight climate change.

-The review, due to start early next year, comes as policy is expected to stay on auto pilot for months to come amid relative tranquillity on financial markets that allows policymakers to contemplate longer-term issues.
+The review, due to start early next year and mirror a similar endeavour under way in the United States, comes as monetary policy is on auto pilot and financial markets are sanguine, allowing policymakers on both sides of the Atlantic to contemplate longer-term issues.

+Financial analysts see the ECB on hold throughout next year, a view that can only have been strengthened by the Federal Reserve signalling on Wednesday that it was unlikely to touch interest rates in 2020.

-With the threat of a recession averted, financial analysts see the ECB on hold throughout next year, even if risks are still skewed toward more policy easing with no euro zone recovery in sight.
+With the threat of a recession averted but no euro zone recovery in sight, the ECB is expected to say that risks are still skewed towards more policy easing.

 Lagarde’s predecessor could only have dreamt of such a placid start.
 Mario Draghi cut rates just three days into his term as ECB president, then spent the next half-decade fighting a debt crisis.